We tend to appreciate our hearts the older – and wiser – we get. Here are six simple and realistic ways to help keep your heart healthy.

 Tip #1: Know Your Numbers

-Be sure to visit your doctor at least once a year.
-Ask about a blood test to measure cholesterol and be sure your blood pressure is checked.
-Make it a point to actually discuss those numbers with your doctor.
+This is why you should be sure to visit your doctor at least once a year.
+Ask about a cholesterol test and be sure your blood pressure is checked.
+After the tests, make it a point to actually discuss the results with your doctor.

-You may also consider calling your local chapter of the American Heart Association if you need extra help understanding what your numbers mean.
+You may also consider calling your local chapter of the American Heart Association if you need extra help understanding what your test results mean.

-There are many options available for treating high blood pressure or high cholesterol, but those problems can’t be properly treated unless you know your numbers!
+There are many options available for treating high blood pressure or high cholesterol, but those problems can’t be properly treated unless you and your doctor know your numbers!

 Tip #2: Get the Right Sleep

-Sleep gives your body a much needed break.
-Now researchers have uncovered interesting links between sleep and heart health.
+Sleep gives your body a much-needed break.
+Researchers have even uncovered interesting links between sleep and heart health.

-“It’s time to start thinking of getting enough sleep … as being smart, not selfish,” wrote Nancy Brown, CEO of the American Heart Association, in 2013.
+“It’s time to start thinking of getting enough sleep … as being smart, not selfish,” wrote Nancy Brown, CEO of the American Heart Association.
 “Consider it your way of making sure you are around to care for others.”

 Tip #3: Reach an Ideal Weight

 Heart-healthy doesn’t mean skinny.
-It means finding your ideal weight.
+It means finding the weight that is ideal for you – and your health.
+Talk to your doctor regarding your ideal weight.

 As we age, the combination of reduced muscle mass and decreased activity makes us need fewer calories.
 This means the calories we consume should be as nutrient-rich as possible.

-Moderately portioned meals and small snacks, nutritionally balanced and spread throughout the day, are helpful in achieving and keeping an ideal weight.
+Moderately portioned meals and small snacks, nutritionally balanced and spread throughout the day, may be helpful for achieving and keeping an ideal, healthy weight.

 Tip #4: Stay Away From Tobacco